mcychan/nQuantCpp/README.md

 # nQuantCpp
 nQuantCpp includes top 6 color quantization algorithms for visual c++ producing high quality optimized images.
+I enhance each of the algorithms to support semi transparency images.

 Divisive hierarchical clustering algorithm utilizes the commonly used binary splitting strategy along with several carefully selected heuristics that ensure a good balance between effectiveness and efficiency.
 Fast pairwise nearest neighbor based algorithm is log linear and considerably faster than optimal thresholding, it is applicable in real-time image processing applications.